rubelw/terraform-validator/README.md

 }
 ```

--   No add tags property to the cloudformation template and run again
+-   No add tags property to the tf template and run again

 ``` {.sourceCode .console
 {